-Join Bob McGannon for an in-depth discussion in this video What is agile project management?, part of Agile Project Management.
+Join Bob McGannon for an in-depth discussion in this video What is agile project management?, part of Project Management: Iterative Methods.

 Agile project management is the process by which projects can be managed and implemented in small chunks of work.
 Agile projects deliver value to the business in frequent small deliveries of product called features.
 And their traditional waterfall methodology the requirements for the project would be documented up front.
 Then the design of the whole solution would be completed.
 Followed by the development, testing and finally, implementation of the product.
 If this whole process takes a year to complete, the business does not see any tangible value until the very end of that project.